The Nazi-Zionist Connection – Shocking Hidden History

 Radio Show discussing the Nazi-Zionist Connection DVD (YouTube Video, 3 hrs, 8 min)

 This 3 hour Radio Show was recorded in May of 2007.
 It was the first internet radio show produced by the eminent and courageous scholar, Christopher Jon Bjerknes.
 Bjerknes interviewed Jim Condit Jr. about his 2003 video, The Final Solution to Adolf Hitler.
 The show was scheduled to be 1 hour — but Mr. Bjerknes also knew much information about this subject — and the show lasted slightly over three hours.
-This YouTube Video has been banned in many countries including Germany, Italy, Austria, Poland and Israel.
-See actual reproduced comments from YouTube viewers of this video, immediately below, after which you will find the Youtube video itself.
+The YouTube Video has been banned in many countries including Germany, Italy, Austria, Poland and Israel.
+See actual reproduced comments from YouTube viewers of this video, immediately below.

 Comment from YouTube Poster, The Rape of Justice, who uploaded this radio show (below) to his Youtube channel; comment posted on Dec 12, 2013.